-Filed l by th e Registrant $oxtimes$ Filed by a Party other than the Registrant \Box Che ck the appropriate box: Preli iminary Proxy Statement fidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defi nitive Proxy Statement Defi nitive Additional Materials Solid citing Material Pursuant to §240.14a-12 UNIVERSAL TRUCKLOAD SERVICES, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent o f Filing Fee (Check the appropriate box): X No f ee required.
-Fee o computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee ] paid previously with preliminary materials. ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid iously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:
+Filed l by the e Registrant ⊠ Filed by a Party other than the Registrant \square Chec ck the a appropriate box: □ Conf Defin minary Proxy Statement fidential, for Use of the Con nitive Proxy Statement nitive Additional Materials citing Material Pursuant to §2 nmission Only (as permitted by Rule 14a-6(e)(2)) 240.14a-12 UNIVERSAL TRUCKLOAD SERVICES, INC. (Name of Registrant as Specified In Its Charter) (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of f Filing Fee (Check the appro ppriate box): X No fe ee required.
+Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securi ties to which transaction applies: (2) Aggregate number of secur rities to which transaction applies: (3) Per unit price or other under calculated and state how it erlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is was determined): (4) Proposed maximum aggres ate value of transaction: (5) Total fee paid: Fee p oaid previously with prelimin nary materials. s offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid filing by registration statement number, or the Form or Schedule and the date of its filing.

+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

 (4) Date Filed: